Frequently Asked Questions

 What is a network option?

-These plans make use of a network of hospitals, doctors and dentists that the member must use in order to be covered.
-This keeps the costs for the medical aid schemes down, which allows the premiums to be cheaper.
+These plans make use of a network of hospitals, doctors and/or dentists that the member must use in order to be covered.
+This keeps the costs for the medical aid schemes down, which allows the contributions to be cheaper.

 What is a comprehensive plan?